 DANCE CLASSES FOR CHILDREN AT PC

 Since 1995, the Department of Theatre, Dance, and Film has offered dance classes for children on Saturday mornings.
 Classes are taught by PC students who have experience in teaching dance to children.
-10-week class sessions are offered twice during the year; the fall session starts in mid September, and the spring session starts in late January.
-The cost is $35 for the 9-week session, with scholarships available to families with limited income.
+9 to 11 week class sessions are offered twice during the year; the fall session starts in mid September, and the spring session starts in late January.
+The cost is $35 for the session, with scholarships available to families with limited income.